 We use the following key variables to calculate annual pension costs: (1) size of the employee population, length of service and estimated compensation increases; (2) actuarial assumptions and estimates; (3) expected long-term rate of return on plan assets; and (4) discount rate.
 Pension cost is directly affected by the number of employees eligible for pension benefits and their estimated compensation increases.
 To calculate estimated compensation increases, management reviews our salary increases each year and compares this data with industry information.
-For all pension and postretirement plan calculations, we use a December 31st measurement date.
+For all pension and postretirement plan calculations, we use a measurement date of December 31.